Unionists must unite to oppose NI Protocol, says Donaldson

 Unionists need to unite in opposition to the Northern Ireland Protocol, Sir Jeffrey Donaldson has said.

-The DUP leader addressed a rally against the protocol, in Castlederg in Co Tyrone on Thursday, where he stressed the importance of unionists working together.
+The DUP leader addressed a rally against the protocol, in Castlederg in Co Tyrone on Thursday, which was attended by several hundred people.

-Speaking before the demonstration he said: “Across Northern Ireland I am hearing a loud and consistent message that unionist voters want to see unionist parties standing and working together.
+He also called for the Ulster Unionist leader Doug Beattie to take part in events in opposition to the protocol.

-“When it comes to the benefits of the union and Northern Ireland’s position within the United Kingdom there is far more which unites unionist parties than divides us.
+Sir Jeffrey said: “The one and the important thing that we must do as unionists opposing this protocol is to stand together.

 TUV leader Jim Allister told the rally that the Northern Ireland Protocol was “furthering the objective” of a united Ireland.